kamranahmedse/developer-roadmap/content/roadmaps/110-java/content/100-java-fundamentals/103-functions.md

 A method/function is a way to perform some task.
 Similarly, in programming like Java, a function method is a block of code written to perform a specific task repeatedly.
 It provides reusability of code.
 We write the function once and use it many times.
 It works on the 'DRY' principle i.e., "Do not repeat yourself".

+Java provides some pre-defined methods, such as System.out.println(), but you can also create your own methods to perform certain actions:

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>

 <BadgeLink colorScheme='yellow' badgeText='Read' href='https://www.javatpoint.com/method-in-java'>Methods/Functions in Java.</BadgeLink>